Exploration-of-image-to-audio-synthesis/.github/profile/README.md

 Additionally, we conducted a comparative analysis of current state-of-the-art approaches, focusing on architectural differences.
 We examined the impact of direct tokenization versus spectrogram-based representations, and the use of transformer models for samping audio tokens.

-## Feature extraction
-We experimented with replacing the **ResNet50** RGB feature extractor used in SpecVQGAN with alternative models.
-Specifically, we decided to pick **EfficientNetV2** (**S** and **L** variants) and **CLIP-ViT-B-32**.
-We also experimented with different variants of ResNet, specifically with **Resnet18**.
-All of the models had been pre-trained on the ImageNet dataset.

-For extracting ResNet features, we used branch `specvqgan` of the `video_features` repository that authors of SpecVQGAN also used.
-We switched to the `main` branch of this repository for extracting CLIP features.

-For EfficientNetV2 features, we forked the `specvqgan` branch of `video_features` repository and added a torchvision implementation of EfficientNetV2 architecture.
-This repository can be found in this organization: [link](https://github.com/Exploration-of-image-to-audio-synthesis/video-features-extraction).

 ## Experiments
 ### Architecture comparison and model selection
 We compared two models for audio generation from video frames: [SpecVQGAN](https://v-iashin.github.io/SpecVQGAN) and [IM2WAV](https://arxiv.org/abs/2211.03089) to choose a suitable model for our experiments.
 Although IM2WAV benchmarks suggest their model outperforms SpecVQGAN, when testing these models in real scenarios we observed that SpecVQGAN produces cleaner and less noisy audio.
 We suppose that this improvement is due to using spectrogram tokens instead of pure audio tokens.
 However, IM2WAV was better at recognizing objects and details in the frames, and reflecting them in the generated sound, possibly due to better performance of the CLIP feature extractor.